-Melbourne-based, Hazel is a frequent keynote speaker and gives web chats for remote writers.
-Married with two adult children and grandsons for whom she writes a story each birthday, Hazel is a long-term writing mentor for youth.
-Recently, Hazel was awarded an OAM for her contribution to literature. www.hazeledwards.com includes FAQs, notes, bios, bibliography and gigs.
+Melbourne-based, Hazel is a frequent keynote speaker and gives webchats for remote writers.
+Married with two adult children and grandsons for whom she writes a story each birthday, Hazel is a long-term writing mentor for youth and involved with the Dolly Parton Imagination Library charity.
+Hazel was awarded an OAM in 2013 for her contribution to literature.
+Her website www.hazeledwards.com includes FAQs, notes, bios, bibliography and gigs.